Give the perfect gift this season - gift cards! Starting at just $25!

-Guns N' Roses is heading back to the stage with a set of new tour dates during the fall!
+Guns N' Roses is heading back to the stage with a set of new tour dates!
 The band will play songs from the band's whole career.
 So take a look at the list of Guns N' Roses concerts, find one near you, and then get your tickets.

 Guns N' Roses is embarking on their first full-length tour in five years!
 Axl Rose and the band will kick things off on October 28 in Orlando, FL.
 Among the Guns N' Roses tour dates are stops in Atlanta, Kansas City, Dallas, and Worcester, MA.
 Don't miss the band in action.
 Get your Guns N' Roses tickets and get ready for a night of both new and the classic hits.